example42/Example42-tutorials/slides/PuppetTutorial/22_Mcollective.md

   On the administrative nodes, from where to control the infrastructure, install the **mcollective-client** package, it's configuration file is **/etc/mcollective/client.cfg**

-  On both clients and servers you have to install the [agent plugins](http://docs.puppetlabs.com/mcollective/deploy/plugins.html)
+  On both clients and servers we have to install the [agent plugins](http://docs.puppetlabs.com/mcollective/deploy/plugins.html)

   On the middleware server(s) install **activemq** or **rabbitmq**

 # Configuration